 We cannot expect the secular world to agree with God’s Word and embrace complementarianism.
 The real tragedy, however, is when Christians hold to an egalitarian view, seeing no differences between men and women’s roles in the home and the church.
 Such individuals may not condone unbiblical forms of sexuality such as homosexuality and transgenderism, but because egalitarianism blurs the lines between men and women, it makes it easier for the world to further blur the lines and do away with gender distinctives and undermine God’s Word.
 Just as men are needed in the home and the church in crucial ways, so women are needed in the home and the church in crucial ways.
 But the way each gender is needed is different, and we must maintain the distinctions if we are to obey God’s Word and experience the best of marital bliss the way God intended.

-In chapter 5, we will take a closer look at Genesis 2:18.
-For now, let’s appreciate how God called Eve “a helper comparable to [Adam].”
+God called Eve “a helper comparable to [Adam].”
 This affirms that God’s calling for Eve—and all wives—is a truly noble calling.
 The Hebrew word translated “comparable” is neged.
 Other Bible translations say “suitable for him” (NASB, NIV) and “fit for him” (ESV).
 The literal translation of the Hebrew text means “opposite” or “contrasting.”

 Men and women were designed to fit together perfectly in all ways—physically, emotionally, mentally, and spiritually.
 When a husband and wife become one flesh on their wedding day, they are two people who complement and complete each other.
 As Genesis 2:24 says, “A man shall…be joined to his wife, and they shall become one flesh.”
 Together, they become something stronger and more magnificent than they could ever be alone.
 The strengths of each compensate for the weaknesses of the other: